-Got something on your To Do List to get done but you’ve successfully avoided it all week… month or year?
-Why do you avoid it?
+Why do you procrastinate?
+You’ve got something on your To-Do List to get done but you’ve successfully avoided it all week… or month… or year… Why do you avoid it?
 And how do you overcome procrastination?
 Here are a few different ways.

 Emotions bubbling away

 Dig deep.
 Observe your feelings.
 Release them.
 That might require a bit of journaling, a chat with a friend, or booking in to see a counsellor or coach.
-It’s time to uncover the emotions that’re blocking your progress.
+It’s time to uncover the emotions that are blocking your progress.

 If you’re mid-way through a task or project that you’re letting go, tidy it up, put it away or bin it.

 Training, conversations or research